nanopool/nanominer/README.md

 1. [Examples of Configuration Files](#examples-of-configuration-files)

 **nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, CryptoNight (v6, v7, v8, CryptoNightR, Reverse Waltz), Cuckaroo29 and RandomHash algorithms.
 The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Graft, PascalCoin, GrinCoin and many others.
 This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards with the following exceptions:
-* CryptoNightR and Reverse Waltz algorithms run on Nvidia GPUs only.
 * Cuckaroo29 algorithm is supported only on AMD cards with 8+ GB of memory.
 * The RandomHash algorithm is supported only on CPU.